ethereum/ethereum-org-website/README.md

 - Information should be kept as up to date as possible, as new tools appear, standards are adopted, or material is deprecated
 - This page will never be completely comprehensive: the goal is to list the most popular or widely used resources or tools.

+Developer tool submissions will be assessed by the following criteria:
+ - Is it meaningfully differentiated from tools already listed?
+   - New categories or types of tools
+   - New features compared to existing similar tools
+   - Targeted at a distinct use-case not covered by existing similar tools
+ - Is the tool well documented?
+   - Does documentation exist?
+   - Is it sufficient to use the tool?
+   - Has it been recently updated?
+ - Is the tool widely used?
+   - We will consider metrics such as Github stars, download statistics, and whether it is used by known companies or projects.
+ - Is the tool of sufficient quality?
+   - Are there recurring bugs?
+   - Is the tool reliable?

 ### 📚 Learn

 - The purpose of this page is to collect educational material about Ethereum on a variety of topics